nschonni/cordova-docs/articles/tutorial-team-build/tutorial-team-build-readme.md

     ./node_modules/.bin/gulp
     ~~~~~~~~~~~~~~~~~~~~~~~~~~

-    Gulp will now build Android, Windows, and Windows Phone 8 versions of your project when run from Windows and iOS when run from OSX.
+    Gulp will now build Android and Windows versions of your project when run from Windows and iOS when run from OSX.
 You can change this behavior by updating the following lines in gulpfile.js.

     ~~~~~~~~~~~~~~~~~~~~~~~~~~
     var winPlatforms = ["android", "windows"],